The College Advising Center

 Advising for students who are transferring to the College of Arts and Science from another college or university commences once the College is notified that they have accepted admission.
 Students begin with an advising and registration process which includes direct contact with a CAS adviser who can interpret the transfer credit report, assist with course selection, and answer questions pertaining to degree requirements and registration.

-Transfer students are also invited to a special orientation session which provides additional information needed to make a smooth transition into the College.
-CAS advisers lead these sessions along with current upperclassmen who serve as student resources throughout the orientation and transition.
+Transfer students are also invited to a special orientation session to facilitate their transition to CAS.
+These sessions are co-led by a CAS adviser and current upperclassmen who serve as student resources throughout the orientation and transition process.

-Transfer students participate in the College Cohort Program (CCP) and are assigned an academic advisor within the College Advising Center.
-Transfer students approaching junior standing must also declare a major and meet with an assigned adviser in the major department in order to ensure that appropriate course selections for the following semester are being made.
+Transfer students participate in the College Cohort Program (CCP) and are assigned an adviser within the College Advising Center.
+Transfer students approaching junior standing must also declare a major and meet with an adviser in their major department in order to ensure that they are choosing the appropriate courses for their plan of study.

 - Individual and group tutoring sessions

 - Examination review sessions